msanchavila/log_report/README.md

 ## Prompt

 There are 2 services that create daily access log files.
-Your task is to parse out each log and create a daily service access report.
-These reports can include:
+Your task is to parse out each log and create a daily report which include:
 1. Number of visits
 2. Number of users
 3. URLs/Endpoints visited